History of the Boston Red Sox: 1920–1939

-As all three players were well regarded in Boston — Lewis had been a key player on the 1910s championship teams, Shore had famously relieved Babe Ruth and retired 27 straight, and Leonard had only four years before set a modern record for earned run average — this trade was regarded as not such a good one in Boston.
+As all three players were well regarded in Boston—Lewis had been a key player on the 1910s championship teams, Shore had famously relieved Babe Ruth and retired 27 straight, and Leonard had only four years before set a modern record for earned run average—this trade was regarded as not such a good one in Boston.
 Then, on July 13, 1919, submarine-style pitching star Carl Mays was traded to the Yankees for Bob McGraw, Allan Russell and $40,000.

 Mays would go on to have several good years for the Yankees.

 With the loss of so much talent, the money Frazee earned from these trades was not nearly enough to keep the Red Sox competitive.
 For the next 14 years, the Red Sox were fixtures in the second division, never finishing closer than 20 games out of first.
-The losses continued after Frazee sold the team to Bob Quinn in 1923.
-Over an eight-year period from 1925 to 1932, the Red Sox averaged over 100 losses in a season.
+On July 11, 1923, Frazee sold the team to Bob Quinn for $1,000,000.
+The losses continued under the new ownership, and over an eight-year period from 1925 to 1932, the Red Sox averaged over 100 losses in a season.
 The team bottomed out in 1932 with a ghastly 43–111 record, 64 games out of first—still the worst record in franchise history.
 One of the few bright spots on these teams was Earl Webb, who set the all-time mark for most doubles in a season in 1931 with 67.

 The Red Sox' fortunes began to change in 1933, however, when Tom Yawkey bought the Red Sox.
 He hired former A's and White Sox great Eddie Collins, a longtime friend, as general manager.
 Yawkey told Collins that he was to acquire as much talent as possible to get the Red Sox out of the American League basement.
 Among Collins' notable acquisitions were Lefty Grove, one of the greatest pitchers of all-time, Joe Cronin, who was one of the best hitting shortstops as well as manager, Jimmie Foxx, the slugging first baseman, and Wes Ferrell, an outstanding pitcher.
 Wes Ferrell's brother Rick Ferrell was an outstanding catcher whose .303 batting average is 12th on the all time Red Sox list.
 These moves paid off in 1934, when the Red Sox finished with their first .500 record since the 1918 World Series run, followed by their first winning record since then in 1935.
 The Red Sox would remain competitive for the remainder of the 1930s.